15h Th, 30h Proj., 2d FW

 Learning unit contents

-Industrial representatives will provide specialized seminars to introduce topics that are not traditionally covered by Academic Education.
+Industrial representatives from the mining and recycling sector will provide specialized seminars to introduce topics that are not traditionally covered by Academic Education.
 Here is an example of the subjects that have been covered in the previous years:

 - Bankable Feasibility study